The Incredible and Sad Tale of Innocent Eréndira and Her Heartless Grandmother

-The Incredible and Sad Tale of Innocent Eréndira and her Heartless Grandmother (La increíble y triste historia de la cándida Eréndira y de su abuela desalmada) is a 1972 short story by Colombian writer Gabriel García Márquez.
+The Incredible and Sad Tale of Innocent Eréndira and her Heartless Grandmother (La increíble y triste historia de la cándida Eréndira y de su abuela desalmada) is a 1972 novella by Colombian writer Gabriel García Márquez.

 Plot summary

-This is the story of a twelve year old who accidentally sets fire to the house where she lives with her grandmother.
-The grandmother decides that Erendira must pay her back for the loss, and sells her into prostitution in order to make money.
+This is the story of a twelve-year-old who accidentally sets fire to the house where she lives with her grandmother.
+The grandmother decides that Eréndira must pay her back for the loss, and sells her into prostitution in order to make money.
 The story takes on the characteristics of a bizarre fairy tale, with the evil grandmother forcing her Cinderella-like granddaughter to sell her body.
 They travel all over for several years, with men lining up for miles to enjoy her.
+At one point, missionaries force the grandmother to give up Eréndira to their custody; the latter, however, chooses to leave the convent and return to her grandmother.

-Meanwhile, Erendira falls in love.
-Her lover tries to poison the grandmother with arsenic in a birthday cake and to blow her up with a homemade bomb, but she survives all this and continues to dominate, until Erendira's lover finally stabs the grandmother to death.
-By the time he regains his composure, Erendira has fled alone.
+A boy named Ulises falls in love with Eréndira, who returns his feelings.
+Ulises and Eréndira try to escape, unsuccessfully; the grandmother chains Eréndira and forces her to continue selling her body.
+By this time she is now 20.
+Ulises returns and tries to poison the grandmother with arsenic in a birthday cake and to blow her up with a homemade bomb, but she survives all this; he finally stabs the grandmother to death.
+Eréndira flees alone; nobody ever hears from her again.

+Analysis

+Márquez wrote that the inspiration for Eréndira came from an experience he had at the age of 16, when he saw an 11-year-old girl being prostituted by a female relative that he believed may have been her grandmother.
+This memory left an impression on him, and he also used it for One Hundred Years of Solitude.

+The story has often been interpreted as an allegory of colonialism, with the abusive grandmother representing Spain, and Eréndira representing the Americas.